sthiede/Comparative_Genomics/day1_morning/README.md

 # Day 1 Morning
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

+## Installing and setting up Cyberduck for file transfer

+During the workshop, we will transfer different output files from flux to your local system for exploration.
+Cyberduck makes it easier to drag and drop any remote file onto your local system.
+Offcourse, you can use "scp" to transfer files but Cyberduck will help us avoid typing long file paths and gives us a visual interface to manage the transfer.

+>1.
+Go to [this](https://cyberduck.io/) cyberduck website and download the executable for your respective operating system.
+>2.
+Double-click on the downloaded zip file to unzip it and double click the cyberduck icon.
+>3.
+Type sftp://flux-xfer.arc-ts.umich.edu in the quickconnect bar, press enter and enter your flux username and password.
+>4.
+This will take to your flux home directory /home/username.
+Select "Go" from the tool bar at the top then seclect "Go to folder" and enter workshop home directory path: /scratch/micro612w18_fluxod/

+To transfer or upload a file, you can drag and drop it into the location you want.

 ## Getting your data onto Flux and setting up environment variable

 **Log in to Flux**